marveld21/Election_Analysis/README.md

 ### The election winner is DIANNA DEGTTE

 ## Election Audit Summary
-### This script can be used with any election results by changing the source file.
+### This script can be used with other election results by changing the source file.
 ```
 file_to_load = os.path.join( "Resources", "election_results.csv")
 ```
-### You can also change the output file by changing the output path
+### You can also change the output file by changing the path of the save file.
 ```
 file_to_save = os.path.join("analysis", "election_analysis.txt")
 ```